-The Local Authority must have a Fair Access Protocol in place and all primary schools must participate in this protocol.
+The Local Authority must have a Fair Access Protocol in place and all secondary schools must participate in this protocol.
 The protocol is designed to ensure that the amount of time a child, such as a permanently excluded child, who is particularly vulnerable, spends out of education is kept to a minimum, and that all schools take a fair share of children with challenging behaviour.
-The protocol will only come into play if a suitable place cannot be secured using the normal in year arrangements.
+The protocol will only come into play if a suitable place cannot be secured for a child resident in the city using the normal in year arrangements.